harryganz/analysisready/readme.md

 ## Installation ##
 ### From Source File ###
 To install the latest compiled version of analysis ready.

 1. Download the binary package zip file located in the root of this repository.
 It is named something like analysisready\_0.1.1.zip
+ * Click on the file, then click on the RAW button to download it
 2. Use the install.packages command to install the package in R
  * Open R
  * Enter the following